interserver/mailbaby-api-samples/swagger-client/java/README.md

 # swagger-java-client

-MailBaby Email Delivery API
+MailBaby Email Delivery and Management Service API
 - API version: 1.1.0
-  - Build date: 2023-05-09T00:51:24.025516-04:00[America/New_York]
+  - Build date: 2023-08-10T12:37:50.000252-04:00[America/New_York]

-**Send emails fast and with confidence through our easy to use [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API interface.**   # 📌 Overview  This is the API interface to the [Mail Baby](https//mail.baby/) Mail services provided by [InterServer](https://www.interserver.net).
-To use this service you must have an account with us at [my.interserver.net](https://my.interserver.net).   # 🔐 Authentication  In order to use most of the API calls you must pass credentials from the [my.interserver.net](https://my.interserver.net/) site.
+**Send emails fast and with confidence through our easy to use [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API interface.** # Overview This is the API interface to the [Mail Baby](https//mail.baby/) Mail services provided by [InterServer](https://www.interserver.net).
+To use this service you must have an account with us at [my.interserver.net](https://my.interserver.net). # Authentication In order to use most of the API calls you must pass credentials from the [my.interserver.net](https://my.interserver.net/) site.
 We support several different authentication methods but the preferred method is to use the **API Key** which you can get from the [Account Security](https://my.interserver.net/account_security) page.

   For more information, please visit [https://www.mail.baby/contact/](https://www.mail.baby/contact/)